marcelocenerine/jboss-clustering/README.md

 haproxy stats:
 - http://localhost:9936/

+Standalone clients:
+- java -cp example-app-client-0.0.1-SNAPSHOT.jar com.cenerino.exampleapp.ClusteredStatelessBeanClient
+- java -cp example-app-client-0.0.1-SNAPSHOT.jar com.cenerino.exampleapp.ClusteredStatefulBeanClient

 # TODOs:
 - HAproxy doesn't stick with a new server when there is a failover.
-If option "redispatch" is used then a new JSESSIONID is created and the former session gets lost;
+If option "redispatch" is used then a new JSESSIONID is created and the original session gets lost;
-- HAproxy doesn't set the status of server that crashed and came up again with a different IP (Docker updates /etc/hosts correctly);
+- HAproxy doesn't set the status of server that crashed and came up again to UP;
-get updated with the new IP, hence the HAproxy thinks the server is still dead;